Tosheca/Lionheart/README.md

 # Collectables

-The app presents the lates image posts retrieved from Flickr with tag "animals"
+The app presents the latest image posts retrieved from Flickr with tag "animals"

 Home screen:
 - List of all fetched collectables